Android022/QuantiII/README.md

 <h1>Quanti_II Research Paper</h1>
-<p>As requested, the code and data that support the findings of our Quantitative Methods II research paper are available in this folder.</p>
+<p>As requested, the code and data behind our Quantitative Methods II research paper are available here.</p>
+<p>The replication R code is available <a href="https://github.com/Android022/QuantiII/blob/main/replication_code.qmd">here</a>.
+Due to time constraints, the code is admittedly not as clean as we would like it to be.
+However, we hope it gives an indication of the steps we did in our analysis, and are happy to clarify anything that is unclear.
+We each coded and ran the analyses independently, getting the same results, which increased our confidence that we did not make coding mistakes. </p>
+<p>The data files using in this code are <a href="https://github.com/Android022/QuantiII/blob/main/data_state.csv">here for state elections</a> and <a href="https://github.com/Android022/QuantiII/blob/main/data_federal.csv">here for federal elections</a>. </p>
+<p>Below, we have also provided the component datasets (i.e. the two election constituency result datasets and the two hate crime datasets).
+After term, we plan to add replication code for scraping, compiling and cleaning these datasets too.</p>

 <h2>Datasets</h2>